 Genre: Comedy

-Barfly is a semi-autobiography about poet and author Charles Bukowski.
-The film portrays the main character Mickey Rourke as an alcoholic with an alter ego called Henry Chinaski.
+Barfly is a semi-autobiography film about poet and author Charles Bukowski.
+It portrays the main character, played by Mickey Rourke, as an alcoholic with an alter ego called Henry Chinaski.
 The play was actually written by Bukowski himself.

 In the film, Henry lives in a rundown apartment and works menial jobs.
 He finds solace in writing poetry to express his emotions.
 In the evening Henry would go to local bars and often get in trouble, hence the name, Barfly.